This post may contain affiliate links. To read our affiliate policy, click here.

-Second, the 360 Cookware large cookie sheet is very sturdy and thick.
+Second, the 360 Cookware large cookie sheet is very sturdy and thick (IREAD25 for 25% off).
 It does not warp like the one I bought on Amazon, made in China.
 I don’t even have to use parchment paper on it, and my cookies do not stick to it.
-In fact, it is the highest quality cookie sheet we have ever seen or used.
+In fact, it is the highest quality cookie sheet we have ever seen or used!

-Third, the pie pan is as easy to use and clean as both the stainless steel slow cooker and baking sheet.
+Third, the pie pan is as easy to use and clean as both the stainless steel slow cooker and baking sheet (IREAD25 for 25% off).

 The dry sanding process, used by 360 Cookware, gives their products a smooth and non-porous surface, making it truly non-stick.
 There is no non-stick coating.
 Hence, I do not have to worry about toxic PFAS or other chemicals leaching into my food.
 Sadly, non-stick coating is common for conventional bakeware.
 And silicone is a hybrid plastic and may leach potentially harmful chemicals when heated, too.

-To begin, it is a good idea to study the 360 Cookware Use & Care Guide that, among other things, gives the exact times and ways of cooking various kinds of food.
+To begin, among other things, the 360 Cookware Use & Care Guide gives you the exact times and ways of cooking various kinds of food.
 In the table below, you can learn the basic care instructions for stainless steel cookware.
-(Please use the IREAD code to get a 20% discount.)

 Waterless Cooking & Recipes